Top 10 Bloodiest Wars Ever

 The French Revolution 1789–1799 was a period of tumult for France and Europe in general.
 The old ways were changing.
 The monarchy that had ruled France collapsed and Napoleon Bonaparte was named First Consul in 1799.
 Because the overthrow of the French monarchy was seen as a threat to the other European monarchies, they entered into a series of conflicts with France and Napoleon, who had proclaimed himself Emperor in 1804.
 The Napoleonic Wars were an attempt by the major powers in Europe to bring down the revolutionary government in France and restore the monarchy.
 By the time they were over, the Holy Roman Empire had been dissolved, the Spanish Empire weakened, and Britain had emerged as a world power.
 In one of the most famous battles in history, Napoleon was finally defeated at Waterloo on June 18, 1815.
 This came after his disastrous march into Russia in 1812.
 By the end of the wars, the body count was staggering.
 2,500,000 military personnel in Europe and 1,000,000 civilians were killed in either Europe or France’s overseas colonies.
 While the death tolls are disputed, the numbers listed above are generally accepted as accurate.

 Russia had paid a heavy toll in human life during the Napoleonic Wars but it was nothing compared to the bloodshed in its own civil war.
 Nicholas II, the last Russian Tsar abdicated his throne after the February Revolution of 1917.
 Then on July 16 or 17, 1918, Bolsheviks executed the Tsar and his entire family.
 The Russian Civil War like the Napoleonic Wars was really a series of battles that made up the Russian Revolution.
 At the end of the war approximately 20,000,000 people had died.
 The civil war itself cost 15,000,000 lives, including at least 1,500,000 soldiers who died in battle.
 250,000 people were executed as enemies if the people.
 While others were massacred by factions wanting control, then disease and starvation set in with devastating effect.
 Typhus killed 3,000,000 in 1920.
 The number that were killed in battles or died later is debatable and some sources give figures between 5 and 9 million.
 When the war related death toll, including those who died because the country had been ravaged, is added, the number soars.
-By 1921, the Bolsheviks had emerged as the winners but Russia itself was near ruin.
+By 1921, Russia itself was near ruin but Bolsheviks had emerged as the winners and started building socialist society only to be later suppressed by Stalin.

 The Muslim Rebellion also called the Dungan Revolt and the Hui Minorities’ War was a religious war in 19th-century China.
 It was really an uprising by Muslims in China’s Shaanxi, Gansu, Xinjiang, and Ningxia provinces.
 Like both the Napoleonic Wars and the Russian Civil War, this was really a series of events.
 In this case, there were ten uprisings, intended to establish a Muslim emirate along the Yellow River in China.
 The uprisings were ultimately unsuccessful, and depleted the Muslim population in China.
 It has been estimated that approximately twelve million people died in the war.
 One devastating fact is the near destruction of the Hui people.
 Before the war the Hui, who were Muslims, had a striving population.
 After the war their numbers had been reduced nearly 91%.
 While many fled into Russia, many more died in the war.
 As opposed to starting an empire, the Hui people of China nearly succeeded in destroying themselves.